-About the William Morris Society Fellowship Program
+About the William Morris Society

-The Joseph R. Dunlap Memorial Fellowship and the William Morris Society Award support scholarly, creative, and translation work about William Morris, and may be granted for research and other expenses, including travel to conferences and libraries.
+The Joseph R. Dunlap Memorial Fellowship awarded by the William Morris Society in the United States supports scholarly and creative work about William Morris.
+The fellowship offers funding $1000 or more for research and other expenses, including travel to conferences and libraries.
 Projects may deal with any subject—biographical, literary, historical, social, artistic, political, typographical—relating to Morris.
 The Society also encourages translations of Morris's works and the production of teaching materials (lesson plans and course materials) suitable for use at the elementary, secondary, college or adult-education level.
-Applications are sought from younger members of the Society and from those at the beginning of their careers.
-Recipients may be from any country, need not have an academic or institutional appointment, and need not hold a Ph.D.
+Applications are sought particularly from younger members of the Society and from those at the beginning of their careers.
+Recipients may be from any country and need not have an academic or institutional appointment, nor must recipients hold the Ph.D.

-Applicants should send a two-page description of their project, along with a c.v. and at least one letter of recommendation.
+Applicants should send a two-page description of their projects, along with a c.v. and at least one letter of recommendation.
 For a translation project, please submit an additional letter from a recognized authority able to certify the applicant's competence in both languages.
 For teaching materials, we ask also for a cover letter describing the ways in which the materials might be used in learning situations.
 The Society would be pleased to publish any completed translation or teaching materials on its website, but this is not a requirement.